AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityBasedTargetingModel.md

 ```

-## Interacting With The Center Of Clusters
+## Interacting With The Players' Location

-We then use the same player data to determine if you want to shoot at it.
+Currently, we have two case on determining the target location:

+* Case 1: Probability

+* Case 2: Center Values

+### Case 1: Probability

 ```lua